 Sloth Science and Research

-At the Sloth Conservation Foundation, we are committed to advancing knowledge through rigorous, high-quality research.
+The Sloth Conservation Foundation is committed to advancing knowledge through rigorous, high-quality research.
 Our studies are published in open-access, peer-reviewed journals, ensuring that our findings are accessible to the global scientific community and beyond.
-We proudly collaborate with leading universities around the world, including the University of Manchester, Brown University, and Swansea University, to deepen our understanding of sloth biology, ecology, and conservation.
-Together, we aim to drive innovative solutions that promote the protection and coexistence of sloths in their natural habitats.

 Published Research

-The behaviour and activity budgets of two sympatric sloths; Bradypus variegatus and Choloepus hoffmanni
+The behaviour and activity budgets of two sympatric sloths; Bradypus variegatus and Choloepus hoffmanni | 2023

 We used micro data loggers to continuously record, for the first time, the behavior of both Bradypus and Choloepus sloths over periods of days to weeks.
 We investigate how fluctuations in the environmental conditions affect the activity of sloths.
 Read More…